 Emma is also a member of the Income Protection Task Force and F&TRC's Protection Forum, in addition to being Chair of the Protection Distributors Group which LifeSearch helped to establish, leading their successful Funeral Pledge Campaign.
 She also recently instigated the formation of the Women in Protection Group, to help increase the number of women buying and benefitting from Protection insurance.

 Financial Protection Technical & Industry Affairs Manager

-"Alea" is both Italian for risk and (coincidentally!) the initials of Andrew's young family - wife Lottie, 4 year old Alex and 2 year old Evie.
+"Alea" is both Italian for risk and (coincidentally!) the initials of Andrew's young family - wife Lottie, five-year-old Alex and Evie, three.